FROM PRACTICE TO THEORY

 DIAGNOSIS AND PSYCHOPATHOLOGY

 Psychopathology and the relational contexts that feed it are at the center of our training.
 The main focus is on the four most widespread psychopathologies: eating disorders, phobic spectrum (panic attacks with or without agoraphobia, claustrophobia, etc.), obsessive-compulsive disorder and depressions and other mood disorders.
 Personality and conduct disorders as well as psychotic onsets in young people are also deepened.

-In the belief that therapy cannot disregard the diagnosis, especially in the first two years, a great deal of effort, is dedicated to the evaluation processes and to individual and relational diagnoses.
-Particularly when the problem is the child, the training focuses also on using tests in the context of a systemic consultation.
+In the belief that therapy cannot disregard the diagnosis, a great deal of effort, is dedicated – especially in the first two years -to the evaluation processes and to individual and relational diagnoses.
+Particularly when the problem is the child, the training focuses also on some specific tests and their use in the context of a systemic consultation.
 It is the diagnostic evaluation that guides the therapeutic project, indicating what has to be modified and the resources on which clinicians can rely during the transformation processes.
-In the multicolored landscape of psychotherapy, the systemic model is the only one to have developed diagnostic thinking able to identify resources even in traumatic experiences and to evaluate not only the single individual but also the contexts of which she is a part.
+In the multicolored landscape of psychotherapy, the systemic model is the only one to have developed diagnostic thinking able to identify resources even in traumatic experiences and to evaluate not only the single individual but also the contexts of which the person is a part.

 THERAPEUTIC PATHS SPECIFIC TO CLIENTS’ DISORDERS AND SEMANTICS